How to Use Stock and Archive Video Footage: A Complete Guide

 Stock video clips fit any type of content, whether purely artistic or sales-oriented.

-• Website and social media.
+• Website and ultimate business guide to social media branding.
 Use B-rolls in your online articles, social media posts, covers, etc.

 • YouTube.
 Have a YouTube channel?
 Go ahead and enhance your content with high-quality stock footage.
 It can be a short video clip dedicated to fashion, animals, technologies, or any other topic depending on the theme of your channel.